 Preparation is Key.
 Some Strategies to Help Us Help You.

 - Review your loans.
 How many student loans do you have?
 What do you owe on each one?
 What types of loans do you have?
 When did you last pay on them?
 Are these loans current, in forbearance, deferment, or default?
 Did someone cosign these loans?

 - Set up a plan.
 If you are working, what can you afford to pay?
 Do you have any unusual financial obligations, such as supporting others who cannot work?
 Have you had other bumps in the road that limit your ability to pay?

 - Look at the student loan programs.
 There are programs to lower your payments if you have federal student loans.
 Yes, these programs are confusing because there are a lot of them.
 But, unfortunately, you might lose these benefits if you pick the wrong one and pay more than you should.
-Before deciding, obtain advice from the team at A Fresh Start Law.
+Before deciding, obtain advice from our Student Loan Settlement Lawyer Las Vegas NV at A Fresh Start Law.

 Student Loan Forgiveness Exists Today!